Configuration

 Config File

-The extension looks for a configuration file named atscript.config with one of these extensions (checked in this order):
+The extension looks for a configuration file named atscript.config with one of these extensions:

 Minimal Example